 Good question.
 Every year on our anniversary we lament over how we have stayed together this long against the odds – as in what were we thinking?
 Like most marriages, my husband and I have many important things in common – our shared faith and belief in God, our treasured and expanding family, and some shared interests and hobbies including music, walking/hiking, dogs (mostly ours), and movies.

 We are also different in just as many ways.
 Kenny is an analyzer-type.
 He must process and research and discuss.
 I am more of the ready-fire-aim type.
 Let’s get it done and ask questions, maybe even get permission, later.
-He like things orderly.
+He likes things orderly.
 I am a slob.
 I spend, he saves.
-He is a retired elementary music teacher; I am more the entrepreneur type and will probably never retire…
+He is a retired elementary music teacher; I am more the entrepreneur type and will probably never retire.

-Relationships are Hard
+Relationships are hard.

 I know this isn’t news for you in long-term relationships – but we’ve learned that enjoying a good marriage is really hard work.
 Especially in those early years.